robang74/porteus-usb-installer/README.md

 ## Porteus live USB bootable installer

-It creates a bootable USB with 128MB of persistence.
+It creates a bootable USB with 128MB for persistence.

 - Porteus root password: **toor**